Welcome to the Abell Library Center.

 Books can be renewed, and this can be done by a telephone call to the circulation desk (ext.
 2236), or online using your Austin College I.D.

-If you lose a book, please contact Donna Flatt, Circulation Supervisor (ext.
+If you lose a book, please contact Abby MacFarlane, Circulation Supervisor (ext.
 2518), as soon as possible.

 Reserve Collection: Often your professor may want an entire class to read a particular article or chapter of a book.
-Books, articles, videotapes and audiocassettes will be placed in the reserve collection at the Circulation Desk so everyone will have an opportunity to use them.
-Some reserve materials will be made available in electronic version.
-The reserve materials at the Circulation Desk are arranged by instructor and class.
-You will need to search our computer catalog for reserve items.
-There are limited checkout times for what is kept here, and some materials cannot leave the library at all.
-To avoid overdue charges, please return reserve materials directly to a library staff member or student assistant at the desk or in the reserve book drop.
+Books, videotapes, dvds and audiocassettes will be placed in the reserve collection at the Circulation Desk.
+These materials are arranged by instructor and class.
+You may need to search our computer catalog for reserve items.
+There are limited checkout times and some materials cannot leave the library.
+To avoid overdue charges, please return reserve materials directly to a library staff member or student assistant at the desk.

-If you have questions about overdues, please discuss them with Donna Flatt (ext.
+If you have questions about overdues, please discuss them with Abby MacFarlane (ext.
 2518) as soon as possible.
 Student assistants cannot change fines that have been charged to you.

 Reference Assistance: Often your use of the library will begin with a question for a Librarian.
 The Librarians are here to help you find the information you need.
 They can help you locate facts and figures in the reference collection, use the computer catalog to find books, search the various periodical indexes in both paper and electronic formats, and retrieve information from the Internet.
 Please ask for a Librarian at the Circulation Desk when you need some direction or assistance with your research.
 Remember that the librarians are here to help you!